pendragons-code/Jasbot/README.md

 Is not a really good project and not something worth looking into.
 It is not well optimized and you should frankly invite other bots and not waste your time.

 # Update:
-Added disable enable commands! (will be updated to the main bot in a few days, since it is being vetted for top.gg right now)
+Added disable enable commands! (will be updated to the main bot in a few days, since it is being vetted for top.gg right now, don't wanna cause downtime mid testing.)

 # Jasbot: